 Disney Springs has not only dramatically improved in terms of look and feel but also in the quantity and quality of the shopping.
 There are over 100 different shops to enjoy in the area, and you are sure to find something for everyone.

 You can browse through a multitude of upscale stores, including designer fashion, jewelry, accessories and more; such as Coach, Alex & Ani, and Kate Spade.
-If you’re traveling with sports fans, they will love the Under Armour store, Stance Socks, and the NBA store.
+If you’re traveling with sports fans, they will love the Under Armour store, Stance Socks, and the Nike store.
 There are even shops for the little ones, like the Lego Store to Once Upon a Toy.

 I also highly recommend perusing through The Marketplace Co-Op.
 It is a market-style shop featuring several vendors.
 You can find everything from vintage clothing to home decor!
 Not to mention, it is a great place to find a unique gift to send back home to someone who couldn’t make the trip.